 6. The Coen Brothers

-If there are two names that reeks quality, they are Joel Coen and Ethan Coen.
+If there are two names that define quality, they are Joel Coen and Ethan Coen.
 For the last 25 years, they have given us one great film after another.
 From ‘Fargo’ and ‘The Big Lebowski’ to ‘Inside Llewyn Davis’, the Coen brothers have such an individualistic artistic stamp over every film of theirs that you don’t need more than a scene to realize who directed them.

 2. The Big Lebowski